-“Washi” paper these days is manufactured both by hand and machine methods (however, some still use the term “washi” to imply purely handmade Japanese paper).
-“Tamezuki“ and “Nagashizuki” are the two methods often used to make washi by hand; with Tamezuki being the older of the two methods.
+Awagami washi papers found in this shop are 100% solely made in Tokushima Japan.
+In order to keep up with international demand our mill makes both handmade and machinemade papers (which is open to the public if you wish to visit).
+“Tamezuki“ and “Nagashizuki” are the two handmade methods we employ; with Tamezuki being the older of the two methods.
 Papermaking in the ancient Heien period was described as follows: pulps such as kozo (mulberry), hemp and gampi were cut into small pieces and cooked in a mild alkaline solution.
-The cooked material was rinsed, cleaned and beaten to further break down the fibers.
+The cooked material was rinsed, cleaned and beaten to break down the fibers.
 The resulting pulp was then mixed with water and scooped onto a screened frame.
 Prior to any water drain, the papermaker gently shook the frame or ‘mould’ to even out the pulp distribution.
 The paper was formed by a single scoop in the vat.
-Newly formed sheets of paper were stacked on top of each other; separated by pieces of cloth to prevent them from sticking to each other during pressing.
-This method is basically the same as the Western method of making paper.
+Newly formed sheets of paper were stacked on top of each other; separated by cloth to prevent them from sticking together.
+This method is similar as papermaking in the West.

-Early Japanese papermakers had astutely noticed that pulp containing gampi fibers had a slower drainage rate.
-This slower drainage allowed the papermakers to repeatedly move the pulp mixture back and forth over the mould’s surface resulting in a stronger paper (with more evenly intertwined fibers).
-It was subsequently discovered that gampi releases a viscous liquid that actually changes the viscosity of the water thus slowing the drainage rate.
-For some time, gampi fibers were added to others in order to achieve this effect but since gampi is not cultivatable, it is difficult to obtain significant quantities.
-The key viscous material or “neri” was then extracted from other more-available plants leading to the development of “Nagashizuki” style of papermaking.
-Nagashizuki resulted in the manufacture of strong and translucent thin paper and has become synonymous with washi.
-The Nagashizuki method often uses a wooden mould and deckle unit with a removable flexible screen.
-Long fibered pulp is mixed with natural “Neri” to change the viscosity of the water and suspend the fibers during sheet formation process - resulting in a slow drainage process.
+Early Japanese papermakers astutely noticed that pulp containing gampi fibers had a slower drainage rate allowing the papermakers to repeatedly move the pulp mixture back and forth over the mould’s surface resulting in a stronger paper (with more evenly intertwined fibers).
+It was subsequently discovered that gampi releases a viscous liquid that actually changes the viscosity of the water resulting in this slower drainage rate.
+For some time, gampi fibers were added to other fibers to achieve this effect but since gampi is not cultivatable, it was difficult to obtain significant quantities.
+The key viscous material or “neri” was then extracted from other more readily available plants leading to the development of the “Nagashizuki” style of papermaking which yields the strong, thin and semi-translucent papers that has become synonymous with washi.
+The Nagashizuki method often uses a wooden mould and deckle unit with a removable flexible bamboo screen.
+Long-fibered pulp is mixed with natural “Neri” to change the viscosity of the water and suspend the fibers during sheet formation process - resulting in a slow drainage process.

 The Nagashizuki method has three basic actions: The first, “Kakengashi” requires a small scoop of the pulp mixture; just enough to only cover the screen surface.
-The pulp quickly flows across the entire surface of the screen (away from the papermaker) with any excess pulp tipped out over the far edge of the mould.
-This quick motion aligns the fibers perpendicular to the splints of the screen surface and forms the “face” of the paper.
+The pulp quickly flows across the screens surface with excess pulp tipped out over the far edge of the mould.
+This quick motion aligns the fibers perpendicular to the splints of the bamboo screen surface and forms the “face” of the paper.
 This motion makes it easier to eventually remove the newly formed sheet of paper from the screen.
 2nd is “Choshi” when a larger scoop of pulp flows back and forth evenly coating the entire screen.
 It’s important that some pulp mixture remain in the mould to help counter the pressure of the pulp mixture from the backside of the screen when the next scoop is taken.
 This action is repeated several times until the desired paper thickness is achieved.
-The thickness is built up layer-by-layer thus enabling the long fibers to become well entwined.
+The thickness is built up layer-by-layer enabling the long fibers to become well entwined.
 The 3rd action, “Sutemizu” is a bit similar to the first as the pulp mixture is quickly flowed over the entire surface with the excess tossed off the far end of the mould.
-The quick motion aligns the fibers in one direction and forms the back of the paper.
-The manufacture of strong and translucent thin sheets of paper is possible using the Nagashizuki method but this method also lends itself to papers with a wide variety of thicknesses and characteristics.
+The quick motion aligns the fibers in a single direction and forms the back of the paper.
+The manufacture of strong and semi-translucent sheets of paper is possible using the Nagashizuki method but this method also can lend itself to a variety of paper thicknesses and characteristics.

-Kozo fiber is harvested during winter (December to February) after the leaves drop and only bare stalks remain.
+Awagami's kozo fiber grows on the mountainside adjacent to the mill and is typically harvested during winter (December to February) after the leaves drop and only bare stalks remain.
 The stalks are cut to 1.2m lengths and placed in special barrel-shaped steamers.
 The steaming process or ‘SEIROMUSHI’ makes the removal of the bark in one continuous strip easier.
 This stripping is done in a single action, beginning from the stalks bottom.
-The stripped bark, referred to as ‘KUROKAWA’ is then hung in bunches to thoroughly dry and is stored until needed.
+The stripped bark, referred to as ‘KUROKAWA’ is then hung in bunches to thoroughly dry until needed.

 The dried strips of Kurokawa are soaked overnight to soften the tissues and make the removal of the outer layers easier.
 The soaked bark is carefully stepped upon and rubbed between the feet in running water to remove the loosened dark outer bark.
 If the dark outer bark is to be used in the making of specialty papers, this removal process is done under more controlled conditions so that the pieces of dark bark can be collected and dried separately.